ritika-chokhani/ritika-chokhani.github.io/content/_index.md

       title: 'More about me'
       subtitle: ''
       text: |-
-        I've had a varied career journey up till now, including working as a clinician in inpatient and outpatient settings and working on policy projects for disaster mental health in India.
+        I've had a varied career journey up till now, including working as a clinical psychologist in inpatient and outpatient settings and working on policy projects for disaster mental health in India.

         I'm currently fully focused on research, looking at how childhood trauma can affect our social relationships and mental health.
 I'm trying to take an interdisciplinary approach to my PhD, primarily combining methods from epidemiology and experimental research paradigms to look at different levels of analysis of my topic (cognitive, behavioural, self-report).